Sissi (Finnish light infantry): Term and use

 The Finnish terms "sissi" translates to English as "'guerrilla.'"
 This use of the terms is, however, misleading when referring to Finnish Defence Force Sissi troops.
 Sissi forces were not irregular guerrilla or militia forces.
 They were part of the regular FDF troops trained for operations behind enemy lines.
-Like most of the Finnish Defence Forces, Sissi battalions are composed of reservists.
+Like most of the Finnish Defence Forces, Sissi battalions are composed of military reserve forces.
 Their closest foreign equivalents are the Swedish Armed Forces Jägare troops.

 Despite the phasing out of the term in official use, "sissi" continues to be used in both in Finnish military slang and in everyday speech.
 The word "sissi" can also be used as a description is a person of extraordinary stamina (or Sisu) or as an adjective.
 It is also used as an umbrella term for all unconventional or "in-the-field" military applications.
 For example, MREs are known as "Sissi rations"; improvised and/or temporary repair to any equipment are called "sissiviritys" (literally "sissi fix" or "sissi patch") and improvised booby-traps, such as firearms rigged to fire at doorway of a building once someone opens the door, may be called "sissijäynä", literally "sissi prank".
 "Sissi weather" (Sissin sää) refers to the worst possible weather conditions, for sissi soldiers prefer these for their operations, since bad weather tends to distract enemy soldiers (any normal soldier tends to think about getting to shelter as soon as possible when bad weather strikes) and hide any noise caused by sissis.

 Training

 The training of the Sissi troops was not centralized, but they were historically trained in several Finnish Defence Force brigades as well as in the Sissi companies of the Finnish Border Guard.
-Reserve officers for all Sissi troops were trained at Reserviupseerikoulu.
-The Sissi conscripts were given training in survival, signals and demolitions, extended small arms training as well as training in advanced escape & evasion techniques and ambush tactics.
+Reserve officers for all Sissi troops were trained at Reserve Officer School (Reserviupseerikoulu).

+The Sissi conscripts were given training in ambush tactics, artillery observer, building concealed observation posts, camouflaged to fit into the terrains, close-quarters battle, counter-sniper tactics, defusing and disposal of bombs and land mines, demolitions, extended small arms training as well as training in advanced evasion and escape techniques, extraction with helicopters, frontline military intelligence gathering, hand-to-hand combat, long-range reconnaissance, marksmanship, military communication, raiding with small unit tactics, subarctic terrain survival skills, tactical first aid, tactical hand and arm signals, using a military maps and compass, and using tactical skis and snowmobiles.

 Those unable to cope for either physical or psychological reasons were either given deferments or transferred to a regular infantry training.